 Font and Colors

-The wordmark looks dynamic as if hinting at the refreshing properties of the drink.
+The wordmark looks dynamic as if hinting at the drink’s refreshing properties.
 This is the most likely version because the “Pepper” in the brand name can symbolize the stimulating effect of caffeine in the soda.
-However, conspiracy theorists suggest that “pep” refers to pepsin, a digestive enzyme that is supposedly part of the product’s secret formula.
+However, conspiracy theorists suggest that “pep” refers to pepsin, a digestive enzyme supposedly part of the product’s secret formula.

 Unique typography has been designed specifically for the logo.
-For those who want to replicate the style of the lettering, there is the Dr. Pepper font.
-High-Logic – Erwin Denissen created it.
-The color scheme is monotonous: the wordmark is completely burgundy, and the background is white.
+The Dr. Pepper font, created by High-Logic Erwin Denissen, is available for those who want to replicate the lettering’s style.
+The color scheme is monotonous: the wordmark is completely burgundy, and the white background.

 Did Dr. Pepper change their logo?